TrevorMcCormick/blog/content/about.md

 I'm 28 years old, living in Wyandotte with my wife Haley, and our dog Captain.

 I work in marketing technology and data engineering at General Motors.
+I'm leading the data activation team to build out our customer data platform.

-This website contains notes, study materials, and lessons from my journey in data engineering.
+This website was designed to publish thoughts, how-to's, resources, notes, and everything in-between.
+I write about data and marketing.

 ![](/page/images/central_park.jpg#align-center)